Initially approved: November 21, 2011

 “University Group” is an administrative or academic unit within the University, staffed by state employees acting within the scope of their employment.
 A University Group also may be considered an “affiliated group.”

-“Recognized Student Group” means the Student Government Association and other student clubs and groups that have been officially recognized by the University.
-A Recognized Student Group also may be considered an “affiliated group.”
+“Recognized Student Organization” means the Student Government Association and other student clubs and groups that have been officially recognized by the University.
+A Recognized Student Organization also may be considered an “affiliated group.”

 “Commercial Solicitation” means: